joshwadd/End2end_Driving_Keras/README.md

 ```

 * **Horzontial Flip**
-Randomly flipping the half image along the center and changing the steering angle increases the
+Randomly flipping the half images along the center and changing the steering angle rids the training data set of bias due to the circular curvature of the track.
+*